darraghoriordan/darragh-oriordan-com/src/pages/2019/10/21/update-package-json-version-yarn-upgrade/index.md

 <!-- end excerpt -->

-To have yarn also update the package.json semver there are a couple of options.
+To have yarn also update the semver in your package.json there are a couple of options.
 Essentially you need to add --latest

 ## Using --latest

-If you have pass yarn the `--latest` flag it will update the package.json.
+If you pass yarn the `--latest` flag it will update the package.json.

 NOTE: this will not respect semver and will update to the latest version.
 Whatever that might be.